gracenak/freelance_app/README.md

 <ul>
     <li> Sqlite database
     <li> ActiveRecord
-    <li> RESTful routes
+    <li> RESTful routes and Nested routes
     <l1> Sessions
     <li> Signup/Login/Logout
+    <l1> Omniauth gems for login via Google
     <li> ORM - Object Relational Mapping between Models
         - belongs_to
         - has_many
+        - has_many :through
         - many to many
-    <l1> CRUD functionality on belongs_to instances of a user:
+    <l1> CRUD functionality:
         - Create
         - Read
         - Update
         - Delete
+    <li> One class level Active Record Scope methods
     <li> Helper methods to protect the views of the current_user.
-Only the logged_in user should be allowed to create, read, update, and delete their own gigs
+Only the logged_in user should be allowed to create, read, update, and delete their own gigs and user profile.
+    <li> Helper methods and partials to limit logic in views and the controllers
     <li> Validations
         - uniqueness of a user's login attributes
         - input to protect from bad data being persisted into the database